GunnarGriese/gunnargriese.github.io/assets/articles/2024-09-01-ga4-reporting-identity.md

 ### User ID - Get to truly know your customers

-If you create your own persistent IDs for signed-in users (e.g., CRM IDs), you can use these IDs to **measure user journeys across devices**.
+If you create your own persistent IDs for signed-in users (e.g., CRM IDs), you can use these IDs to **measure user journeys across devices and browsers**.
 This requires consistently assigning IDs to your users and including the IDs along with the data you send to GA4 whenever they are browsing your website while logged in.
-The user ID is the most accurate and robust identity space because it uses data from self-authenticated users that you then collect to identify your users.
+The user ID is the most accurate and robust identity space because it uses the self-authenticated users' ID that you then collect in GA4.
 Since these identifiers are the most stable and long-lasting identifiers and can especially be used for activation use cases, having a login functionality and nudging your users to use it is of great value for your business.

 > The user IDs that you establish must adhere to GA4’s Terms of Service.
 This necessitates that you transparently communicate to your users the manner in which identifiers are utilized, as outlined in your Privacy Policy.
 Furthermore, the ID you assign should not encompass information that could potentially enable a third party to ascertain the identity of an individual user, such as an email address.